 Alison started her career at Amnesty International where she worked on fundraising and media coordination for the Human Rights Now! world tour.
 She later went to NBC, starting as a Page and later worked as a Production Coordinator in the news division.
 Alison went on to develop film and TV projects for a small Los Angeles based film company and ran the talent management company Ellin Management before becoming a professional actress herself.
 She is a member of both the Screen Actors Guild and Actors Equity Association.
 Alison holds a BA in American Studies from Brandeis University and a Masters Degree in Fine Arts from the Actors Studio at the New School University.
 She is a member of Women in Development.

-Stephanie Stroh, MSW
+Stephanie Stroh, LMSW

 Stephanie obtained her Master of Social Work from Columbia University and holds a Bachelor of Science in Business Administration from Ramapo College of New Jersey.
 Stephanie’s passion for the organization and the population served comes largely from her experience working with men returning home from prison and understanding the immense challenges they faced in the reentry process.
-Stephanie applies her knowledge of event planning, group facilitation, the intersection of social work and law, empowerment, and program development to enhance the quality of services available by promoting self-sufficiency and recognizing the value of confidence and a supportive, trusting community.
+Stephanie applies her knowledge of event planning, group facilitation, the intersection of social work and law, empowerment and program development to enhance the quality of services available by promoting self-sufficiency and recognizing the value of confidence and a supportive, trusting community.